sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-01/readme.md

 * Thus far, we've been using jQuery to append HTML strings when we have data to send to the view from a server (via AJAX).

 * To avoid building long strings of HTML every time we have data to send to the view, we'll use <a href="http://handlebarsjs.com" target="_blank">Handlebars templating</a> to dynamically display data in our HTML.
-The parameters for for our data will live inside `{{}}` tags.
+The parameters for our data will live inside `{{}}` tags.

 ## Why use client-side templating?